LucaCappelletti94/diesel-builders/README.md

 ### 1. Simple Table (Base Case)

-A single table with no relationships:
+A single table with no relationships.
+This demonstrates the most basic usage of the builder pattern with type-safe column setters and optional validation through `TrySetColumn` trait implementations.

 ```mermaid
 classDiagram